Xaver106/Xaver106.de/README.md

 # QuickWrite.net
-This is the static website for the domain QuickWrite.net as a domein without something is boring.
+This is the static website for the domain QuickWrite.net.
+As a domain without a website is boring.

 ## License
 Unlicense license